 The investment approach at Tortoise emphasizes risk management, a long-term approach and tax-efficiency.
 It believes that it’s more important to maximize the probability of having enough money rather than striving to have the most money.

 Matrix Asset Advisors, Inc. has been an investment advisor in New York since 1986.
-Its 496-member client base is relatively diverse, and includes individuals, high-net-worth individuals, pension plans, charitable organizations, government entities, other investment advisors and non-matrix strategy assets.
-The firm has roughly $717 million in assets under management (AUM).
+Its client base is relatively diverse, and includes individuals, high-net-worth individuals, pension plans, charitable organizations, government entities, other investment advisors and non-matrix strategy assets.
+This is a fee-only firm.

 Matrix Asset Advisors provides investment management, wrap fee programs and financial planning services to its clients.
 Within its investment management offerings, clients can choose between several investment strategies including “Large-Capitalization Value,” “Matrix Dividend Income,” “Matrix-Managed Fixed-Income” and “Matrix-Managed Balanced.”
 The firm imposes an account minimum of $500,000, except for accounts using the Matrix Dividend Income investment strategy, for which the minimum is $100,000.